vestrel00/business-search-app-java/README.md

 # Business Search

-TODO: REMOVE USAGE of "I"

-The purpose of this project is to demonstrate how I build Android applications from the ground up.
+The purpose of this project is to demonstrate how to build Android applications from the ground up using clean architecture principles, Java best practices, and design patterns.
 It is less about the application content and more about the code (and processes).

-The goal is to showcases my knowledge of Java object oriented programming in Android, including my knowledge of:
+The goal is to showcase Java object oriented programming in Android, including:

 - Reactive programming with [RxJava 2](https://github.com/ReactiveX/RxJava/tree/2.x) and [RxAndroid 2](https://github.com/ReactiveX/RxAndroid/tree/2.x)